 Recommendation 1 Strategic Priority

 It is recommended that WHOIS, in all its aspects, should be a strategic priority for ICANN the organisation.
 It should form the basis of staff incentivisation and published organisational objectives.

+To support WHOIS as a strategic priority, the ICANN board should create a committee that includes the CEO.
+The committee should be responsible for advancing the strategic priorities required to ensure the following:

+• Implementation of this report’s recommendations;

+• Fulfillment of data accuracy objectives over time;

+• Follow up on relevant reports (eg NORC data accuracy study);

+• Reporting on progress on all aspects of WHOIS (policy development, compliance, and advances in the protocol / liaison with SSAC and IETF;

+• Monitoring effectiveness of senior staff performance and the extent to which the Compliance function is effective within the current structure, and take appropriate action to remedy any gaps.

+Advancement of the WHOIS strategic priority objectives should be a major factor in staff incentivization programs for ICANN staff participating in the committee, including the CEO.
 Regular (at least annual) updates on progress against targets should be given to the Community within ICANN's regular reporting channels, and should cover all aspects of WHOIS including protocol, policy development, studies and their follow up.

 Recommendation 2: Single WHOIS Policy

 Findings

 One of our earliest "findings" was our inability to find a clear, concise, well-communicated WHOIS Policy.
 The Team was assured that one existed and that it had been in force for some time.
 Several versions of Registrar and Registry contracts were reviewed as were compliance activities related to the policy.
-Throughout, we were unable to locate a document labeled WHOIS Policy as referenced by the ICANN-approved Affirmation of CommitmentsRecommendation 2 Single WHOIS Policy
+Throughout, we were unable to locate a document labeled WHOIS Policy as referenced by the ICANN-approved Affirmation of Commitments.
+Overall, we found elements of the Whois Policy in Registrar and Registry contracts, GNSO Consensus Policies and a Consensus Procedure, the IETF Requests for Comments (RFCs) and domain name history.
+[From our Public Forum slides]

+Recommendation 2 Single WHOIS Policy

 ICANN's WHOIS policy is poorly defined and decentralized The ICANN Board should oversee the creation of a single WHOIS policy document, and reference it in subsequent versions of agreements with Contracted Parties.
 In doing so, ICANN should clearly document the current gTLD WHOIS policy as set out in the gTLD Registry and Registrar contracts and GNSO Consensus Policies and Procedure. [from Policy chapter and Public Forum slides]

+Original Recommendation 3 was Strategic Priority, now Recommendation 1]

+Recommendation 3: Outreach

+Findings

+We found great interest in the Whois policy among a number of groups that do not traditionally participate in ICANN’s more technical proceedings.
+They include the Law Enforcement Community and Data Protection Commissioners and the privacy community more generally.
+Further we found interest among those in support organizations and advisory committees, ie SSAC, GAC, ccNSO, ASO, who may or may not closely follow proceedings in the GNSO, where much of the Whois discussion takes place.

+These groups are worried that they miss a proceeding taking place within the GNSO on WHOIS matters, and their ability to substantively comment.

 Recommendation 3 Outreach

 ICANN should ensure that WHOIS policy issues are accompanied by cross-community outreach, including outreach to the communities outside of ICANN with a specific interest in the issues and an ongoing program for consumer awareness.